All Episodes

 Edward Loomis Jr., he's the former technical director for the Office of Signals.

-In other words, signal intercept processing, as well as other ex-intelligence officers with equally impressive credentials.
+In other words, Signal Intercept Processing, as well as other ex-intelligence officers with equally impressive credentials.

-Now that doesn't, of course, mean the group is right in terms of the analysis and finding the analysis on and on and on, but this is a very persuasive and fascinating thing because the implications are grave.
+Now, that doesn't, of course, mean the group is right in terms of the analysis and finding the analysis, on and on and on, but this is a very persuasive and fascinating thing because the implications are grave.

-In other words, if it wasn't the Russians and it was disgruntled DNC people, the consequences of that, the media lying for all this time, conspiracy theories pushed for all this time.
+In other words, if it wasn't the Russians and it was disgruntled DNZ people, that is the consequences of that, the media lying for all this time, conspiracy theories pushed for all this time, and so on and so forth.

-Muller, why is he even there?
+Mueller, why is he even there?

 He should close up shop.

-Now we have reminiscent this is now reminiscent of Patrick Fitzgerald.
+Now we have reminiscent, this is now reminiscent of Patrick Fitzgerald.

-Anyway, joining us now with reaction, Kirk Weeby is with us, former senior analyst.
+Anyway, joining us now with Reaction, Kirk Weeby is with us, former senior analyst.

-He's the co-chair of cybersecurity practice at Pillsbury Winthrop, Shaw Pittman.
+He's the co-chair of cybersecurity practice at Pillsbury Winthrop Shaw Pittman.

-Welcome both of you.
+Welcome, both of you.

 And I know I'm not really good at describing this.